aaubs/ds24/content/m1/00_basics/01_intro_datascience.md

 ![](https://raw.githubusercontent.com/aaubs/ds-master/main/data/Images/Intro_BSD_M1.jpg)

-This session will introduce students to the fundamentals of data science, with a focus on Python.
-Topics covered will include Python data science libraries and frameworks, essential tools and platforms, data handling and manipulation, exploratory data analysis and essential statistics, data visualization, and more.
-Students will have the opportunity to practice the skills they learn through hands-on exercises and projects.
+In this session, you'll dive into the exciting world of data science, centered around Python.
+We'll explore key concepts like Python data science libraries, essential tools, data manipulation, uncovering insights from data, important statistics, data visualization, and much more.
+Get ready to roll up your sleeves and put your learning into action with hands-on exercises and projects.
+It's a chance to sharpen your skills while having some real fun with data!

 ## Part 1: Welcome Students!